Homeschooling in Rhode Island: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Rhode Island?

-Rhode Island requires instruction in: Other, Other, Other, History, Math, Other, Other, Writing.
+Rhode Island requires instruction in: Citizenship, Geography, Health, History, Math, Physical Education, Reading, Writing.

 What ages are covered by compulsory education in Rhode Island?